nixworks/public/news/2007/11/14/README.md

 ##### Hossein Mousavian
 ### [ Hossein Mousavian, a former Iranian nuclear negotiator, is charged with espionage by Iran's intelligence ministry.
 He allegedly gave classified information to the British embassy. ](/news/2007/11/14/hossein-mousavian-a-former-iranian-nuclear-negotiator-is-charged-with-espionage-by-iran-s-intelligence-ministry-he-allegedly-gave-classi.md)
-_Context: British, Hossein Mousavian, Iran, classified information, embassy, espionage, intelligence, negotiation, nuclear program_
+_Context: Hossein Mousavian, Iran, United Kingdom, classified information, embassy, espionage, intelligence, negotiation, nuclear program_

 ##### President of Ghana
 ### [ President of Ghana John Kufuor is involved in a car accident in Accra, but is not hurt. ](/news/2007/11/14/president-of-ghana-john-kufuor-is-involved-in-a-car-accident-in-accra-but-is-not-hurt.md)